garretcq/garretcq/README.md

 Welcome!

-Futurist.
-Optimist.
-Behaviorist.
+I'm an optimist, futurist, and behaviorist.

-Exploring the intersection of technology, finance, and design.
+I'm exploring the intersection of technology, finance, & design.

-Topics of interest: economics, psychology, statistics, strategy, finance, technology, organizational behavior, impact investing, philosophy, society, etc.

 You can find me on LinkedIn, Twitter, or on Substack.

 Thanks for being here.

 —GQ

+Interests: financial innovation, organizational behavior, impact investing, technological leverage, human-centered design, philosophy, culture, ethics, etc.

 <!---
 garretcq/garretcq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.